keli95566/personal/_pages/about.md

 - 🕹️ mixed reality technology
 - 🥽 spatial computing
 - 🖥️ [immersive photorealistic rendering](https://github.com/uhhhci/immersive-ngp) (e.g. NeRF, 3DGS)
-- 👾 cognitive embodied agents/ robotics
+- 👾 embodied agents/ robotics
 - 🤖 human-robot interaction

 News & Updates
 --------

+01.11.2024: Started my postdoc at the University of Hamburg, working on the European Union funded project [PRESENCE](https://presence-xr.eu/).

+24.10.2024: Successfully defended my dissertation magna cum laude: "Towards a particle accelerator metaverse: mixed reality technology for operations of complex physics facilities"!  🎉🎉🎉

+14.10.2024: Attended IROS 2024 conference and gave a talk about **reality fusion** in the sensor fusion oral session.
+It was great to meet everyone in Abu Dhabi!

-30.06.2024: One paper accepted to IROS 2024 as oral presentation!
+30.06.2024: One paper accepted to **IROS 2024** as oral presentation!
 See you in Abu Dhabi!

 15.01.2024: Started a short research stay at the [Cyber Interface Lab](https://www.cyber.t.u-tokyo.ac.jp/ja) at the University of Tokyo, Japan, working on a robot telepresence system.
 Thank you Prof.Kuzuoka for hosting me!